Ordinary Day (Dolores O'Riordan song)

 "Ordinary Day" is the lead single taken from Dolores O'Riordan's debut album, Are You Listening?.
 The single was the most added AAA track on US radio stations.
-The single peaked at number two in Italy, number 1 in Croatia and number 10 in Lebanon.
+The single peaked at number 2 in Italy, number 1 in Croatia and number 10 in Lebanon.

 Music video

 The music video was directed by Caswell Cloggins and was filmed in Prague.
 It features a little girl somewhat resembling Little Red Riding Hood.
 The music video debuted on 17 March 2007 on the Spanish music channel and radio Los 40 principales, and peaked at #27 on their music countdown.

+Cranberries version

+O'Riordan sometimes sang the song live in concerts with The Cranberries.
+The Cranberries perform "Ordinary Day" in a 2010 concert in Chile that was filmed for television.
+The Cranberries also performed the song at a 2012 London concert, and this version is available on their live album, Live at the Hammersmith Apollo, London 2012.